TexasInstruments/ble_examples/README.md

-Extra examples for TI BLE SDK v2.1
+Extra examples for TI BLE SDK v2.1.x
 =========================================

 This repository contains additional sample applications and components for the Texas Instruments *Bluetooth&reg;* Low Energy software development kit.
+All Github sample apps are compatible with BLE SDK v2.1.1, to use this version simply update the IDE environment variables as described in the Cloning and running section.

 To use the examples and tools in this repository, please [download and install the SDK](http://www.ti.com/ble-stack) first, and if necessary [buy an evaluation kit](https://store.ti.com/Search.aspx?k=CC2650).